Sunday 28 January 1940

-Nearby at Summa, the 7,000 shell/day artillery barrage continues, with an increase in tempo.
+Nearby at Summa, the 7,000 shells/day artillery barrage continues, with an increase in tempo.

 At Salla, small advance Soviet forces remain surrounded.

 At Kuhmo, Group Talvela of Finnish 9th Division attacks the Soviet 54th Division.
 It cuts the Soviets' lines of communications and splits the division into three different sections ("mottis").
 The Soviet 23rd Division launches a relief attempt that makes some progress.
 The Finns destroy the Pieni-Kelivaara motti during the day, capturing 2 field guns, 2 antitank guns, 9 mortars, 9 machineguns, and 100 rifles.
 The West Lemetti motti, however, holds out, and the Finns continue attacking it.

 Battle of the Atlantic: At 02:52, U-34 (Kapitänleutnant Wilhelm Rollmann) torpedoes 5,625-ton Greek freighter Eleni Stathatou 200 miles east of Isles of Scilly in the Atlantic Ocean.
 It takes two torpedoes, the first only damages the freighter; the second at 04:21 finishes her off.
 Those are U-34's last two torpedoes, so its patrol is over.
 Of the crew, 12 perish.

 U-44 (Kapitänleutnant Ludwig Mathes) torpedoes and sinks with one torpedo 2,980 ton Greek coal carrier Flora west of Figuera la Foz, Portugal.
-All 25 crew perish.
+All 25 crewmen perish.

 The 1,487-ton British freighter Eston hits a mine laid by U-22 on 20 December 1939 in the Bristol Channel and sinks.
 All 18 crew perish.